 If you're experiencing anxiety, depression, or other mental health issues because of a paraphilia or related stigma, there is likely support available.
 In many cases, peer support can help significantly, so we recommend looking into online support groups for people with your paraphilia (or general kink groups if specific ones don't exist).
 Some of the more accepted paraphilias even have dedicated subreddits where members can discuss their experiences and ask for support if they're struggling.

 If you would prefer professional support, find a therapist who specializes in sexual health, then reach out to ask if they have experience or training to work with paraphiles.
-If you want to ask about a specific paraphilia, but are concerned about how they might react, you can create an anonymous email account and reach out to them from there.
+If you want to ask a therapist about a specific paraphilia but are concerned about how they might react, you can create an anonymous email account and reach out to them that way.

-Keep in mind that seeking support can come with risks, and plan ahead to mitigate them where you can.
+Be aware that seeking support can come with risks and plan ahead to mitigate them when possible.
 If you're looking for peer support for a paraphilia that you consider unethical to act on, make sure the spaces you join share your views.
 Also, be aware that some spaces permit sexual content, if that's something you want to avoid.
-If you're reaching out to therapists, do some research on the types of conversion therapy and keep an eye out for any signs your therapists might be using harmful "treatment" methods.
+If you're reaching out to therapists, do some research on the types of conversion therapy and keep an eye out for any signs your therapists might be using harmful "treatment" methods (such as conversion therapy).
 Although society has made a lot of progress in this area, some outdated and harmful techniques have managed to stick around.

-Finally, if you experience attractions to minors, or are interested in knowing more about the subject, go ahead and read our deep-dive on pedophilia to get the facts and learn about the unique support options available.
+Finally, if you experience attractions to minors or are interested in learning more about the subject, go ahead and read our deep-dive on pedophilia to get the facts about this widely misunderstood paraphilia and the people who experience it.